uTork/Powershell/Scripts/Inventory/readme.md

 ### TOOL-PRINTSERVER-INVENTORY-SMTP-REPORT.PS1
 Le script fait un rapport Excel des serveurs d’impression et envoi le rapport par courriel. | The script makes an Excel report from the print servers and sends the report by email.

+### TOOL-STORAGE-GET-REMOTEVMDISKUSAGE.PS1
+Cette fonction a été créée pour analyser l’espace utilisé par un ordinateur distant.
+Elle calcule chaque disque et calcule le total de l’espace utiliser. | This function was created to analyze the space used by a remote computer.
+It calculates each disk and calculates the total space used.